zestsoftware/zest.pocompile/README.rst

 ================================================

-When you use ``python setup.py sdist`` to create a source distribution, distutils (or setuptools or distribute or distutils2) knows which files it should include by looking at the information of the revision control system (RCS).
-This is why in the case of subversion you should use a checkout and not an export: you need the versioning information.
-(For other RCS or for subversion 1.7+ you currently need to install extra packages like setuptools-git.)
+When you use ``python setup.py sdist`` to create a source distribution, Python does *not* automatically include all files.
+It might look at the information of the revision control system (RCS), but that may or may not work, depending on your RCS, your Python version, setuptools, or extra packages like ``setuptools-git``.

-Since the compiled ``.mo`` files are best not stored in subversion (or any other RCS), you need to give a hint on which files to include.
+Since the compiled ``.mo`` files are best not stored in git (or any other RCS), you need to give a hint on which files to include.
 You do this by adding a ``MANIFEST.in`` file.
 Let's say your package has roughly these contents (not all files are shown)::